 More state support for education to increase graduation rates

 In the past five years, the high school graduation rate in our Salem-Keizer schools has increased from 73% to 81%.
 Although this is an important triumph, the truth is that still about one in five students is not graduating.
 Research shows high quality early childhood education is the key to increasing high school graduation rates.
-As your State Representative I will collaborate with the State to expand investment in early childhood education and to do everything we can so our children complete their education and have bright futures.
-I will also prioritize investing in career and technical education and helping kids and teachers rebound from lost classroom time.
+As your State Representative, I am collaborating with the State to expand investment in early childhood education and to do everything we can so our children complete their education and have bright futures.
+I am also prioritizing investing in career and technical education and helping kids and teachers rebound from lost classroom time.

 Funding from the state in lieu of taxes to support emergency services in Salem

 My colleague on the City Council, Chris Hoy, has already gotten the ball rolling on a bill to provide Salem with state funds in lieu of the taxes that the State is exempt from paying to the City.
 Salem spends thousands of dollars every year providing emergency services to the State government that we are never compensated for.
 That's not right.
-As your State Representative I will continue my work in obtaining these resources from the State so Salem residents don't have to foot the bill.
+As your State Representative, I am continuing my work in obtaining these resources from the State so Salem residents don't have to foot the bill.

 Improved facilities and infrastructure for biking, walking and transit

-As an avid bike rider all my life I know the value of active transportation, not only for our own health, but for the health of the planet.
-53% of carbon pollution in Salem comes from cars and trucks.
-And the only way to get people out of single-occupancy vehicles is to build better pedestrian friendly infrastructure for biking and walking and to increase investment in cost efficient, safe and sustainable transit.
+As an avid bike rider all my life, I know the value of active transportation, not only for our own health, but for the health of the planet.
+Cars and trucks create 53% of carbon pollution in Salem.
+The only way to get people out of single-occupancy vehicles is to build better pedestrian friendly infrastructure for biking and walking and to increase investment in cost efficient, safe and sustainable transit.
 I support the Salem Bike Vision plan to create a connected network of protected bike lanes for all ages.
-As a former member of the Lane Transit District Board in Eugene I have seen the progress that city has made with Bus Rapid Transit and other innovations.
-I am a proponent of a trolley in Salem to serve West Salem and the central city.
-As your State Representative I will work tirelessly for State resources to invest in transit and active transportation in our city.
+As a former member of the Lane Transit District Board in Eugene, I have seen the progress that city has made with Bus Rapid Transit and other innovations.
+I led an effort in my first session to bring a trolley in Salem to serve West Salem and the central city.
+While it was unsuccessful, I am continuing to work tirelessly to secure State resources to invest in transit and active transportation in our city.

 Stronger practical gun safety laws

-In the wake of the recent massacres in Buffalo and Uvalde it is more apparent than ever that Oregon must have stronger commonsense gun laws to prevent further tragedies from happening in our state.
-As your State Representative I will firmly support legislation that requires a permit to purchase a firearm and closes all loopholes for background checks.
+In the wake of the recent massacres in Buffalo and Uvalde, it is more apparent than ever that Oregon must have stronger gun laws to prevent further tragedies from happening in our state.
+As your State Representative, I voted for HB 2005, which will improve gun tracking in our state.
+I firmly support legislation that requires a permit to purchase a firearm and closes all loopholes for background checks.
 I believe each gun buyer should pass a classroom and hands-on firearms safety course.
 It is crucial to our community's well-being that we stop the sale, transfer, trade or manufacture of high-capacity magazines for civilian use.

 More state support for affordable housing

-As a member of the Salem Housing Authority for the past seven years I have successfully worked to increase the amount of affordable housing in Salem.
-We have added many new units and have more on the way with several projects such as Yaquina Hall under construction.
-But I know there is much more to be done.
-As your State Representative I will do all I can to secure added help from the State while supporting changes to state laws that will increase the development of affordable housing in Salem.
+As a member of the Salem Housing Authority for seven years, I successfully worked to increase the amount of affordable housing in Salem.
+We have added many new units and have more on the way with several projects, such as the new Yaquina Hall.
+However, I know there is much more to be done.
+As your State Representative, I helped secure funding for more affordable housing and helped the state cap rent increases to protect those facing the worst of the housing crisis.

 Protect the rights of LGBTQ Oregonians

 The rights of LGBTQ Oregonians are under attack by right-wing politicians and some members of the Supreme Court.
-As your State Representative I will work to protect and expand the rights of LGBTQ Oregonians.
+As your State Representative, I voted for HB 2002 which will protect access to life-saving gender affirming care.
+I am working to protect and expand the rights of LGBTQ Oregonians.
 This includes increased affordable access to needed healthcare services, ensuring that LGBTQ students do not face bullying and discrimination in our schools, and strengthening protections against discrimination against LGBTQ Oregonians in the workplace.